 In fiscal year 2013 Athens City Schools received \$2,868,445 in BRAC bond proceeds from the state of Alabama.
-As of September 30, 2015 there remains a balance of \$319,133.
-The school system used \$443,560 of the BRAC bond proceeds in fiscal year 2015 to renovate the parking lot at Athens High School.
-The remaining balance will be used to implement the Athens City Schools capital plan.
-As with the local bond money, the remaining balance in BRAC bond proceeds will be expended accordingly toward the capital plan.

-The school system plans to implement a major component of the capital plan in fiscal year 2016 which is the addition of the new high school.
-The Athens City Council approved a resolution supporting the sale of general obligated warrants for the purpose of building a new high school.
-These warrants will be sold to generate approximately \$55,000,000 in funds for the construction of a new high school beginning in June 2016.
+As of September 30, 2016 there was no remaining balance.
+The school system used \$319,133 of the BRAC bond proceeds in fiscal year 2016 to implement the Athens City Schools capital plan.
+The school system implemented the capital plan in fiscal year 2016 which is the addition of the new High School.
+The Athens City Council approved a resolution supporting the sale of general obligated warrants for the purpose of building a new High School.
+These warrants were sold and generated \$55,003,448 in funds for the construction of a new High School which began in June 2016.
 For information on the Capital Plan visit the system website at www.acs-k12.org.